tapaskumardash/SwiftTalk/README.md

 # SwiftTalk Chat Application

-SwiftTalk is a real-time chat application built using Firebase as the backend.
+SwiftTalk is a real-time chat application built using JavaScript in the frontend and Firebase as the backend.
 This app allows users to create accounts, log in, send messages, and receive real-time updates.

 ## Features